Holiday home in Aberystwyth

-A modern townhouse close to the centre of Aberystwyth and within walking distance of all amenities (cinema, restaurants, supermarket and train station).
+A modern townhouse in a great location in Aberystwyth and within walking distance of all amenities (seafront, cinema, restaurants, supermarket and train station).
+Taking bookings now for summer 2015.

 5 bedrooms (4 doubles and 1 single) with two double bedrooms on the ground floor, wc and large utility room leading to the patio rear garden with small decking area (incl washing line).
 L-shaped living room with large TV and well equipped, modern kitchen (dining table seats 6) located on the 1st floor.
-The remaining 3 bedrooms (one with TV in the master bedroom plus en-suite shower room) are on the top floor together with the family bathroom with wc, basin and bath with overhead shower.
+The remaining 3 bedrooms (master bedroom plus en-suite shower room) are on the top floor together with the family bathroom with wc, basin and bath with overhead shower.

 Ideally located for ramblers, cyclists and/or families looking for the practicality of being centrally located for the evening but within easy driving distance and access into the stunning countryside and beautiful beaches around Cardigan Bay all connected by the coastal pathway.
 For cyclists: two local routes: the 17 mile (27 km) Rheidol trail from Aberystwyth Harbour to Devil's Bridge, and the 21 mile (34 km) Ystwyth route from Aberystwyth to Tregaron are accessed immediately from the house.